-Doctor Foster unexpectedly gripped the nation two years ago with its first series: a whopping ten million of us tuned into the dinner-party-from-hell finale and Suranne Jones won a Bafta for her wolfish performance as Gemma.
+Doctor Foster unexpectedly gripped the nation with its first series: a whopping ten million of us tuned into the dinner-party-from-hell finale and Suranne Jones won a Bafta for her wolfish performance as Gemma.

 But smooth and simple suburban life doesn’t make for good drama.
 And when brunette Gemma discovered a stray blonde hair on her husband’s jacket, her life began to unravel at an alarming pace.